 Given the market volatility and other factors, management of liquidity and centralized financial management remain crucial to the company’s continued success.

-GEA’s cash credit lines and their utilization at the reporting date:
+As of the reporting date, GEA’s cash credit lines and their utilization are as follows:

 |Borrower‘s note loan (2023)||February 2023||128||128|

 |Borrower‘s note loan (2025)||February 2025||122||122|